ssbc/go-ssb/README.md

 See the [FAQ](./docs/faq.md) for more.

 ### Developing

 Want to contribute patches to go-ssb?
 Read the [developer documentation](https://dev.scuttlebutt.nz/#/golang/) hosted at [dev.scuttlebutt.nz](https://dev.scuttlebutt.nz/#/golang/).
-If you have a large change you want to make, reach out to [@cryptix](https://github.com/cryptix) first and we'll together make sure that the resulting PR will be accepted :black_heart:
+If you have a large change you want to make, [reach out](#contact) first and we'll together make sure that the resulting PR will be accepted :black_heart:

 ## Server Features